- Indexed in: Science Citation Index Expanded (SCIE), SCOPUS, Ei Compendex and DOAJ. Please see the Abstracting and Indexing tab for the full list.

 Please direct any queries to firstname.lastname@example.org

-This journal also acts as a medium for exchanging ideas and thoughts about impacts of sensor networks research.
+This journal also acts as a medium for exchanging the latest ideas and breakthroughs about impacts of sensor networks research.
 More importantly the goal of this journal is to provide a forum for the publication of important research contributions in developing high performance computing solutions to problems arising from the complexities of these sensor network systems.
-Articles highlight advances in uses of sensor network systems for solving computational tasks in manufacturing, engineering and environmental systems.
+Articles highlight advances in uses of sensor network systems for solving computational tasks in medical, manufacturing, engineering and environmental systems.